garyng/design-patterns/README.md

 ## Command Pattern
 The command pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+## Adapter Pattern
+The adapter pattern converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.